Quantum Engine

 It offers the capability to import and utilize textures for rendering via the ‘Windows Image Component’ SDK.

-It is capable of compiling and using both rasterization and ray tracing HLSL shaders with the ‘DXC Compiler’.
+It is capable of compiling and using rasterization, compute and ray tracing HLSL shaders with the ‘DXC Compiler’.

 The application can render at a fixed frame rate or with unlimited FPS, depending on the settings.

-Each object has a ‘transform’ component for its position and orientation, a ‘render component’ for the Hybrid Renderer, and a ‘Ray Tracing component’ for the Ray Tracing Renderer.
+Each object has a ‘transform’ component for its position and orientation, a ‘Renderer component’ for the Hybrid Renderer, and a ‘Ray Tracing component’ for the Ray Tracing Renderer.

 By holding the right mouse button, the user can navigate through the scene using mouse movement and the WASD keys.